craftysecurity/app-bundle-lib-merge/README.md

 A simple bash script to pull native libraries stored uncompressed outside base.apk ./~~348f9hcch93H4CF==/com.example.app-ws94ff45_S==/lib/arm64/lib.so in app bundles (android.bundle.enableUncompressedNativeLibs=true) and repack them into base.apk /lib/arm64.
+It also checks /data/data/com.example for any additional uncompressed libraries and saves them in data-dir-libs.

 ## Usage